My experience

 There is a varitone available

-Engineering (they also have a "super varitone" with extra sounds from
+as a kit through and another one at (they also have a "super varitone" with extra sounds from

 switching the range).